Rod Strickland: Coaching career

 In September 2008, Strickland was inducted into the New York City Basketball Hall of Fame along with NBA stars Kenny Anderson and Sam Perkins, coach Pete Gillen and pioneers Lou Bender and Eddie Younger.

 Strickland started his coaching career as director of basketball operations at the University of Memphis, taking over the job held by former NBA player Milt Wagner.

 Strickland was hired as an assistant coach at USF under former Kentucky assistant coach Orlando Antigua from 2014 to 2017.

-He worked served in an administrative role at the University of Kentucky under Coach John Calipari.
+Strickland also previously served in an administrative role at the University of Kentucky under then-coach John Calipari in 2009.